mbabar09/mbabar09.github.io/_pages/teaching.md

 **TA: MTL 101 Linear Algebra and Differential Equations**, *Indian Institute of Technology*, Delhi (2019)

 I served as a teaching assistant to Prof. S.C.S.
 Rao in an undergraduate first year mathematics course.
-Responsibilities included teaching recitations and grading assignments and examinations.
+Responsibilities included teaching recitations, grading assignments and examinations.

 <br />
 <br />

 **TA: MTL 101 Linear Algebra and Differential Equations**, *Indian Institute of Technology*, Delhi (2018)

 I served as a teaching assistant to Prof. R.K.
 Sharma in an undergraduate first year mathematics course.
-Responsibilities included teaching recitations and grading assignments and examinations.
+Responsibilities included teaching recitations, grading assignments and examinations.